Some of our members' favourite places

 ‘I also have many fond memories as a child of going to National Trust rockpooling events and learning about the diverse marine life in the area.’

 Meghan, Evie, Jaden and Aaran

-For Meghan, Evie, Jaden and Aaran - aged 5-14 - Erddig is more than just a garden and estate; it’s a haven for inquisitive minds, and full of fun activities to do with their grandparents.
+For Meghan, Evie, Jaden and Aaran - aged 5-14 - Erddig is more than just a garden and estate: it’s a haven for inquisitive minds, and full of fun activities to enjoy with their grandparents.

-'We love going den-building at Erddig in Wrexham with our nana and taid.
-It's so much fun that we now have our own memberships so we can go anytime.'
+‘We love going den-building at Erddig with our nana and taid [grandad].
+It's so much fun that we now have our own memberships, so we can go anytime!’

-Erddig is just one of the many places we love to care for.
-Having a junior membership can offer Meghan, Evie, Jaden, and Aaran the opportunity to learn more about conserving special places for even more young people to enjoy.
+Having a junior membership can offer Meghan, Evie, Jaden and Aaran the opportunity to learn more about conserving special places for even more young people to enjoy.